Education in Uganda

 During the school holidays the schools give the children huge amounts of homework and the stress levels rise when they should be trying to relax.

-In 2018 Confident Children Out of Conflict UK provided a teacher from the UK to help them during their homework studies.
+In both 2018 and 2019 Confident Children Out of Conflict UK provided teachers from the UK to help them during their homework studies.

 As well as written homework there were many practical tasks, one of which was to make a working model of a latrine, something which is very useful in Africa.

 During these homework sessions it was discovered that one of the children is severely Dyslexic, something the child has been struggling with for most of her life and was never highlighted, thankfully she is now receiving help with it.

 Like any teenagers, Social Media is starting to play a part in their lives, thankfully with our children not too big of a part yet.
 But nonetheless they are still keen to use it to contact their family and friends.
 However, many of these young people are unaware of the potential dangers of Social Media.
 Whilst in Uganda the Chair of Confident Children Out Of Conflict UK, Kevin Bellwood, arranged a ‘Staying Safe on Social Media’ workshop which was very well received and well timed.